tswfi/atmega_asm_binaryclock/README.md

-# Binary clock with attiny88 in assembler
+# Binary clock with attiny in assembler

 While in school I implemented a binary clock with a pic16f874 and after playing a while with arduinos I wanted to replicate it with arduino.